Chicago American: History

+As an afternoon paper, the American was dependent on street sales rather than subscriptions, and breaking news helped bring in street sales.

 When Frank Lloyd Wright announced plans to build a mile-high building in Chicago, the American stole the drawings and printed them.

-The tradition was exemplified by the longtime night city editor of the American, Harry Romanoff, "Romy," who could create news stories almost at will with only a telephone.
-He ran the city room at night with the help of two rewrite men (including Mike McGovern, noted below), one night photo editor, a sports desk editor (Brent Musburger's first job out of journalism school) and one night copy boy who "cut and pasted AP and UPI wires for Harry's review).
+The tradition was exemplified by the longtime night city editor of the American, Harry "Romy" Romanoff, who could create news stories almost at will with only a telephone.
+He ran the city room at night with the help of two rewrite men (including Mike McGovern, noted below), one night photo editor, a sports desk editor (Brent Musburger's first job out of journalism school), and one night copy boy who cut and pasted AP and UPI wires for Harry's review.
 Since the afternoon paper was put together the previous evening, the night city editor was the key news editor.
-Moreover, "Romy" a stout, cigar-chomping, suspendered, order-barking commander of the city desk, enjoyed the fearful but absolute regard of pressmen, the composing room and the entire night staff of the Tribune Tower, which owned and housed the Chicago Americans operations in its final decades.
+Romanoff enjoyed the fearful but absolute regard of pressmen, the composing room and the entire night staff of the Tribune Tower, which owned and housed the Chicago Americans operations in its final decades.

-One night floods threatened Southern Illinois, and the American did not have a big story for the front page.
+One night, floods threatened Southern Illinois, and the American did not have a big story for the front page.
 Romanoff called fire departments and police stations throughout the region, posing as "Captain Parmenter of the state police" (a nonexistent individual), urging them to take action.
 One fire department, bemused by the call, asked what they should do.
 "Ring those fire bells!
 Call out the people!"
 Romanoff then turned to his rewrite man to dictate the lead story: